dewgenenny/facesinq/README.md

 > [!NOTE]
 > Ensure you update the `image` field in `k8s/deployment.yaml` to match this path.

-To trigger a manual build, simply push a commit to the `main` branch.
+To trigger a manual build, simply push a commit to the `master` branch.

 ### 2. Configure Secrets